 Several law firms were involved.
-Bae, Kim & government, as did King & Wood Mallesons; Allen & Overy worked on behalf of the issuers, diplomatically refers to the "considerable differences in practice and procedure for bond offerings in the international and China interseveral renminbi-denominated financial instruments.
-The exchange was set up by the Shanghai Stock Exchange, advised by King & Wood Mallesons; German exchange operator Deutsche Börse; and China Financial Futures Exchange, advised by Dacheng Law Offices.
+Bae, Kim & Lee, based in South Korea, advised the national government, as did King & Wood Mallesons; Allen & Overy worked on behalf of the issuers, HSBC and Bank of China (Hong Kong).
+A&O diplomatically refers to the "considerable differences in practice and procedure for bond offerings in the international and China interbank bond market".